What is Visual Selector?

 If you find it difficult to select a large section of a webpage by clicking directly on it, you can try starting with a smaller section.
 And then using the “expand” icon you can increase your selection.
 Similarly, you can use the “narrow” icon to fine-tune your selection and the “delete” icon to remove it, if necessary.

 In case the actions are not visible, you can click on the right caret icon that encircles the selection, as illustrated below.
 Once the actions show up, you can click them to use it.

 How to exclude elements from the selection that you do not want to monitor?

-You can make selections inside a selection to de-select elements.
-De-selected elements are not considered for monitoring.
+You can make selections inside an already selected element to exclude elements.
+Excluded elements are not monitored.

 gim are flags.
 You can set the flags as per your requirement.
 By default, all flags are set.